Undoubtedly, the 1999 Columbine High School attack dramatically changed the school safety landscape.

-Types of violent incidents in schools
+Types of Violent Incidents in Schools

 False reports or fake attacks were the most common instances documented in the 2018-2019 school year, accounting for 18% of all incidents.

-Experts urge that schools employ a balanced and rigorous approach to school safety in order to keep students safe from a variety of risks and emergencies.
+Experts urge schools to employ a balanced and rigorous approach to school safety to keep students safe from various risks and emergencies.

-- preventing non authorized individuals from entering school buildings
+- preventing non-authorized individuals from entering school buildings

 - effective responding to any emergency